-No updates have been made to the existing geographic scope (geoscope) and risk level for the EVD events being reported for Guinea.
+No updates have been made to the existing geographic scope (geoscope) and risk level for the EVD events in Guinea.
 The World Health Organization and European Centers for Disease Prevention and Control have also issued risk assessments for the Ebola virus disease events.